 Instead of buying pre-made trail mixes, make your own using a few simple ingredients.
 Combine unsalted almonds, walnuts, and unsweetened dried fruit with additions like unsweetened coconut flakes, raisins, dates and seeds.
 A small handful is full of flavor, less expensive and healthier than many store-bought options.

-Options like the ZonePerfect High Protein Bars feature 20 grams of satisfying protein, 19 vitamins and minerals, and are available in a variety of flavors.
-Keep one in your bag to thwart hunger whenever it strikes.
+Options like the ZonePerfect protein bars or shakes feature satisfying protein, vitamins and minerals, and a variety of flavors.
+Keep a bar or shake in your bag to thwart hunger whenever it strikes.

 Avocado Egg Toast